 The inn’s 40 acres encompasses both Agassiz’s chalet-like house, his own lighthouse, and newly built beach cottages.
 And it is, of course, one of the Getaway Mavens Top Romantic Luxury Hotels in Rhode Island.

-First Impressions of Castle Hill Inn
+First Impressions of Castle Hill Inn Newport RI

 Rooms, Suites and Cottages at Castle Hill Inn

-Each room and suite in both the main house and beachside has its own personality: mostly of the elegant-country-shore house variety.
+Each room and suite in both the main house and beachside has its own personality, with its own decor.
+Of course this is mostly of the elegant-country-shore house variety.

-Suites in the weathered-shingled Beachhouses feature bleached hardwood walls, cathedral ceiling, small galley kitchen, large glass shower baths, and a sizeable deck overlooking “Grace Kelly Beach” – where the royal starlet used to escape to.
+Suites in the weathered-shingled Beach Houses feature bleached hardwood walls, cathedral ceiling, small galley kitchen, large glass shower baths, and a sizable deck overlooking “Grace Kelly Beach.”
+The royal starlet used to escape to these shores when summering in Newport.
 And now you can, too.

 Dining at Castle Hill Inn